Spain Work Permit: Employer-Sponsored Route for Non-EU Nationals

 The employer leads the process.
 Here is how it works from start to finish.

 1. Employer files the application in Spain.
-Your employer submits the EX-03 form along withthe employment contract, company documentation, and (if required) evidence of thelabor market test to the provincial delegación del Gobierno (regional immigrationauthority).
+Your employer submits the EX-03 form together with the employment contract, company documentation, and (where required) evidence of the labour market test to the provincial Delegación del Gobierno (regional immigration authority).

-2. Labor market test (if required).
-If the role is not on the hard-to-fill list, the employer mustadvertise the position through SEPE and wait for the authority to confirm no suitablelocal candidate was identified.
-This step can add several weeks.
+2. Labour market test (if required).
+If the role is not listed on SEPE’s hard-to-fill occupations catalogue, the employer must advertise the position through SEPE and wait for confirmation that no suitable local or EU candidate has been identified.
+This step can add several weeks to the process.

-3. Authorization is granted.
-Once the provincial immigration authority approves the workauthorization, you are notified.
-The authorization does not allow you to enter Spain yet.
+3. Work authorization is granted.
+Once the provincial immigration authority approves the application, you are notified.
+The authorization itself does not allow you to enter Spain until you have obtained the corresponding visa.

 4. Apply for the national visa at your consulate.
-You present the work authorization, alongwith your passport, criminal record certificates, medical certificate, and other documents,at the Spanish consulate in your country of residence.
-Consulate processing times vary.
+You present the approved work authorization together with your passport, criminal record certificates, medical certificate, and any additional required documents at the Spanish consulate in your country of residence.
+Processing times vary by consulate.

 5. Travel to Spain and begin work.
-Once your visa is issued, you travel to Spain.
-You mustbegin work within the validity window of the visa.
+Once your visa is issued, you may travel to Spain and begin employment within the validity period of your visa.

 Common mistakes that delay or reject Spain work permit applications

-• Salary below the convenio threshold.
-If the agreed salary falls short of what Spain’scollective bargaining agreement specifies for the role and sector, the authorization willbe refused.
+• Salary below the convenio colectivo threshold.
+If the agreed salary falls short of what Spain’s collective bargaining agreement specifies for the role and sector, the authorization will be refused.
 This is one of the most common grounds for rejection.

 • Incorrect or incomplete EX-03 form.
-Missing fields, incorrect form version, or a mismatchbetween the form and supporting documents triggers requests for additional informationand delays of weeks or months.
+Missing fields, using an outdated form version, or inconsistencies between the application form and supporting documents can trigger requests for additional information and delay the process by weeks or even months.

-• Inadequate labor market test evidence.
-If the role is subject to the test and the employercannot demonstrate it was advertised correctly through SEPE, the authorization is likelyto be refused.
+• Inadequate labour market test evidence.
+If the position is subject to the labour market test and the employer cannot demonstrate that it was advertised correctly through SEPE, the work authorization is likely to be refused.

-• Apostilles missing or from the wrong authority.
-Criminal record certificates and academicqualifications from outside Spain must carry an apostille from the competent authority inthe country of issue.
-A general notarization is not sufficient.
+• Missing or incorrect apostilles.
+Criminal record certificates and academic qualifications issued outside Spain must carry an apostille from the competent authority in the country of issue.
+A standard notarization is not sufficient.

 • Applying for the visa too late.
-The work authorization has a validity window.
-If you missthe consulate appointment or delay your visa application, the authorization may expireand the process must start again.
+The work authorization has a limited validity period.
+If you delay your consular appointment or fail to apply for the visa within the permitted timeframe, the authorization may expire and the entire process may need to begin again.

-• Employee enters Spain before authorization is granted.
-Arriving in Spain on a tourist entryand waiting for the work permit to be approved inside Spain is not the correct process forthis route and creates legal complications.
+• Entering Spain before the work authorization is granted.
+Arriving in Spain as a tourist and waiting for the work permit to be approved from inside the country is not the correct procedure for this immigration route and can create legal complications.

 How Gazelle Immigration Group handles your Spain work permit

-The work permit process involves two parties (you and your employer), each with specificobligations and deadlines.
-Coordinating that correctly, while preparing documentation to thestandard a provincial immigration authority expects, is where applications most often gowrong without legal support.
+The Spain work permit process involves two parties—you and your employer—each with specific legal obligations and deadlines.
+Coordinating both sides correctly while preparing documentation to the standard expected by the provincial immigration authority is where applications most commonly encounter delays without professional legal guidance.

 Here is what we do:

-• Assess whether the standard work permit is the right route or whether a faster option(such as the Highly Qualified Professional permit) is more appropriate for your situation
+• Assess whether the standard Spain work permit is the right immigration route or whether a faster option, such as the Highly Qualified Professional permit, is better suited to your circumstances.

-• Advise your employer on the EX-03 filing process, labor market test requirements, and company documentation needed
+• Advise your employer on the EX-03 application process, labour market test requirements, and the company documentation required for submission.

-• Review the proposed employment contract against the applicable collective bargaining agreement to confirm salary compliance before anything is submitted
+• Review the proposed employment contract against the applicable convenio colectivo to confirm salary compliance before anything is submitted.

-• Prepare the complete application file for the employer’s submission to the provincial immigration authority
+• Prepare the complete application file for your employer’s submission to the provincial immigration authority.

-• Manage communications with the immigration authority and respond to any requests for additional information
+• Manage communication with the immigration authority and respond to any requests for additional information throughout the application process.

-• Prepare your consulate visa application documents once the authorization is approved
+• Prepare your national visa application documents once the work authorization has been approved.

-• Guide you through the TIE appointment process after you arrive in Spain
+• Guide you through the TIE appointment process after your arrival in Spain.

-Your application is managed by the same lawyer from the employer’s initial filing to your TIE card.
-You will always know what stage you are at and what is coming next.
+Your application is managed by the same lawyer from your employer’s initial filing through to collecting your TIE card, so you always know what stage your application has reached and what comes next.

 Related immigration services